Schinus molle: Other uses

 The leaves are also used for the natural dyeing of textiles in the Andean region.
 This practice dates back to pre-Columbian times.
 The Incas used the oil from its leaves in early mummification practices to preserve and embalm their dead.
+Schinus molle is also used as a raw material in perfumery.

 Historical use

 There is archaeological evidence that the Wari state of the Middle Horizon (600–1000 AD) used the drupes of S. molle extensively for producing chicha, a fermented alcoholic beverage.
-Archaeological excavations at the Quilcapampa site in southern Peru, found evidence that the Wari used seeds from the vilca tree (Anadenanthera colubrina) and combined the hallucinogenic drug with the chicha.
+Archaeological excavations at the Quilcapampa site in southern Peru, found evidence that the Wari used seeds from the vilca tree (Anadenanthera colubrina) and combined the hallucinogenic drug with chicha.

 The Inca used the sweet outer part of ripe fruit to make a drink.
 Berries were rubbed carefully to avoid mixing with the bitter inner parts, the mix strained and then left for a few days to produce a drink.
 It was also boiled down for syrup or mixed with maize to make nourishing gruel.